 OneNet partners with more than 30 telecommunications and cable providers to deliver our services to customers.
 OneNet is a middle-mile provider, meaning we connect communities across the state.
 We depend on our partners for last-mile connections, which take our services from our network to the customer’s building.
 These last-mile partnerships maximize public-owned infrastructure and are vital to reaching communities in every corner of the state.

-As a state agency, OneNet operates on a cost-recovery basis, in contrast to for-profit models.
-We seek solutions that offer more affordable broadband options and pass those savings on to those we serve.
-Over the last few years, we have also partnered with other state agencies to optimize the networks of eight agencies, saving tax payers approximately $5 million annually.
+As part of a state agency, OneNet seeks solutions that offer more affordable broadband options and pass those savings on to those we serve.
+Over the last few years, we have also partnered with other state agencies to optimize their networks, saving tax payers approximately $6.3 million annually.

 Who can I contact to learn more about OneNet?